-When you run a blog, you’re not just lazily writing posts in between painting your toes and reading magazines – it’s hard work, and there’s 1000 things to do at all times!
+When you run a blog, you’re not just lazily writing posts in between painting your toes and reading magazines – it’s hard work, and there are 1000 things to do at all times!
 Creating new posts, staying up-to-date on changes and new strategies, and being a being a one-woman marketing team.
 Let alone managing family and outside work!
 It’s no wonder you’re constantly looking for ways to improve your workflow and save yourself a little time.
 Although, even if you COULD magically get more time, you know you’d just pour it straight back into your blog, wouldn’t you? 😉

 But why bother doing anything at all, if you’re not reaching your full potential?

-By ignoring SEO, you’re limiting your blogs true performance – you’re capping your traffic potentials, and throwing caution to the wind by relying on social media algorithms.
-We’re not asking you to take on a whole new social media platform, or to create something new each and every week.
+By ignoring SEO, you’re limiting your blogs true performance – you’re capping your traffic potentials and throwing caution to the wind by relying on social media algorithms.
+We’re not asking you to take on a whole new social media platform or to create something new each and every week.
 Instead, SEO is simply improving what you’re ALREADY doing!

 All it takes is one little push

 So you’ve heard the murmurs and you know you SHOULD be doing SEO, but there’s a little voice in the back of your head faintly whispering ‘Ugh, how long is it going to take?
 I’m already doing 100 other things, how can I fit it in?’ combined with that little bit of selfishness (YES, selfishness!) that wants instant results and stops you from fully committing to your blog.